-Taken together, these behavioral results confirm the three predictions from the normative model (Figure 1h): 1) Detection thresholds are lower in low contrast; 2) Psychometric slopes are higher in low contrast; 3) Performance decreases rapidly in high contrast and increases gradually in low contrast.
+To directly compare the predictions of the normative model presented in Figure 1 to behavioral performance we computed a contrast modulation index for the behavioral and model parameters (CMI, Methods).
+To assess whether the model prediction was within the range of expected behavioral values, we computed the 95% confidence intervals of the behavioral CMI values using a bootstrap procedure.
+We found that the CMI values of the normative predictions fell within the range of expected CMI values for behavioral thresholds and adaptation times.
+As observed in behavior, the model predicted a decrease in slope in high contrast, however, the magnitude of the predicted decrease was larger than the range of observed slope CMI values (Figure 3h).
+Taken together, these behavioral results qualitatively confirm the three predictions from the normative model (Figure 1h): 1) Detection thresholds are lower in low contrast; 2) Psychometric slopes are higher in low contrast; 3) Performance decreases rapidly in high contrast and increases gradually in low contrast.

 Auditory cortex is necessary for detection in background noise.